lukejharmon/lanyon/chapters_preref/chapter12_beyondbd_pre.md

 We know from analyses of tree balance that the tree of life is more imbalanced than birth-death models predict.
 We can explore this variation in diversification rates by allowing birth and death models to vary along branches in phylogenetic trees.
 The simplest scenario is when one has a particular prediction about diversification rates to test.
 For example, we might wonder if diversification rates in one clade (clade A in Figure 12.2) is higher than in the rest of the phylogenetic tree.
 We can test this hypothesis by fitting a multiple-rate birth-death model.

 The simplest method to carry out this test is by using model selection in a ML framework.
 To do this, we first fit a constant-rates birth-death model to the entire tree, and calculate a likelihood.
-We can then fit variable-rates birth-death models to the data, comparing the fit of these models using either likelihood ratio tests or AICc.
+We can then fit variable-rates birth-death models to the data, comparing the fit of these models using either likelihood ratio tests or $AIC_C$.

 ![Figure 12.2.
 A phylogenetic tree including three clades, illustrating two possible models for diversification: a constant rates model, where all three clades have the same diversification parameters $\lambda$ and $\mu$, and a variable rates model, where clade A has parameters that differ from those of the other two clades.]({{ site.baseurl }}/images/figure12-2.png)

 Consider the example in Figure 12.2.
-We would like to know whether clade A has speciation and extinction rates, λA and μA, that differ from the background rates, λB and μB – we will call this a “variable rates” model.
-The alternative is a “constant rates” model where the entire clade has constant rate parameters λT and μT.
-These two models are nested, since the constant-rates model is a special case of the variable rates model where λT = λA = λB and μT = μA = μB.
+We would like to know whether clade A has speciation and extinction rates, $\lambda_A$ and $\mu_A$, that differ from the background rates, $\lambda_B$ and $\mu_B$ – we will call this a “variable rates” model.
+The alternative is a “constant rates” model where the entire clade has constant rate parameters $\lambda_T$ and $\mu_T$.
+These two models are nested, since the constant-rates model is a special case of the variable rates model where $\lambda_T = \lambda_A = \lambda_B$ and $\mu_T = \mu_A = \mu_B$.
 Calculating the likelihood for these two models is reasonably straightforward, although we have to account for the fact that one section of the tree has been pruned out of the background when calculating its rates.

 For a real example, let’s look at the phylogenetic tree of amniotes and evaluate the hypothesis that birds have distinct diversification rates from other major lineages (mammals, tuataras, squamates, turtles, and crocodiles; Figure 12.3).

 ![Figure 12.3.
 Phylogenetic tree of amniotes with divergence times and diversities of major clades.]({{ site.baseurl }}/images/figure12-3.png)

-We can calculate the likelihood of the constant rates model, with two parameters λT and μT, to a variable rates model with four parameters λbird, μbird, λother, and μother.
+We can calculate the likelihood of the constant rates model, with two parameters $\lambda_T$ and $\mu_T$, to a variable rates model with four parameters $\lambda_{bird}$, $\mu_{bird}$, $\lambda_{other}$, and $\mu_{other}$.
 For this example, we obtain the following results.

 | Model	| Parameter estimates |	ln-Likelihood |	AIC |
 | --- | ---: | ---: | ---: |